-The city of Rome may be one of the top Europe tourist attractions in its own right, but you can’t go to Rome and not see the Colosseum, the world’s largest ancient amphitheater.
-Built from 72 to 80 AD to entertain an audience of up to 80,000 people, it showed off the power and wealth of the Roman Empire.
+The city of Rome may be one of the top tourist attractions in Europe in its own right, but you can’t go to Rome and not see the Colosseum, the world’s largest ancient amphitheater.
+Built from 72 to 80 CE to entertain an audience of up to 80,000 people, it showed off the power and wealth of the Roman Empire.

 An underground labyrinth of tunnels, walkways, pulleys, and elevators let the Roman stage crew put on events that would challenge hunters with wild animals appearing from unexpected directions, flood the arena with water for mock naval battles, put on elaborate gladiator fights, and produce dramas based on Roman mythology.
-A new retractable floor, due to open in 2023, will showcase the ancient technology while allowing visitors to stand on the floor of the Colosseum for the first time in modern times.
+When completed, a new retractable floor will showcase the ancient technology while allowing visitors to stand on the floor of the Colosseum for the first time in modern times.

 Sometimes visitors planning trips forget that the Colosseum is only part of the much larger “downtown” of ancient Rome.
 The amphitheater adjoins the Forum and the Palatine Hill, and to really get a sense of this center of the Roman Empire, you need to explore all three.